VirgilSecurity/virgil-sdk-javascript/docs/guides/virgil-card/importing-card.md

 Set up your project environment before you begin to import a Virgil Card, with the [getting started](/docs/guides/configuration/client.md) guide.

-In order to import the Virgil Card, we need to:
+To import the Virgil Card, we need to:

 - Initialize the **Virgil SDK**